nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

   }
 </style>

-# *P*-curve and heterogeneity: an brief introduction
+# *P*-curve and heterogeneity: a brief introduction

 For readers who aren't familair with *p*-curve, it was developed by Simonsohn, Nelson, and Simons (2014, [.html](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2256237)) who define it as,